LoKI: Low-damage Knowledge Implanting of Large Language Models: Low-damage Knowledge Implanting

 \subsubsection{Knowledge Vector Attribution}

-KVA is a computational approach based on Integrated Gradients (IG) \cite{DBLP:conf/icml/SundararajanTY17} that measures the contribution of knowledge vectors to specific output logits.
-To start with, we present the general formulation of IG:
+KVA is a computational approach based on Integrated Gradients (IG)~\cite{DBLP:conf/icml/SundararajanTY17} that measures the contribution of knowledge vectors to specific output logits.

-where $F$ is the network function, $x'$ is a baseline (we use \(x' = \mathbf{0}\)), and $\alpha$ parameterizes the interpolation path.
+where $F$ is the network function, $x'$ is a baseline (we use \(x' = \mathbf{0}\)), and $\alpha \in [0,1]$ is an interpolation coefficient that defines the integration path from baseline to input.
 IG attributes predictions to input features by integrating gradients along the straight-line path from baseline $x'$ to input $x$.
 To trace knowledge flow through all layers of a transformer on input sequence \(\mathbf{x}\), let \(\mathcal{L}\) denote the target logit, \(h_{l-1}\) represent the hidden state from the previous layer.
 At layer \(l\), the FFN first computes pre-activations